July 17, 2054. Friday. 9:30 am.

 “Then let’s get something to eat.
 I know a good place to go and grab something quick.
-We can go and conversate about the quest there.”
+After that, we can go and conversate about the quest there.”

 “Sounds like a plan,” replied Jack.

 “Really?” said Eve.
 “Where?”
-She tiptoed to look for next possible candidate.
+She tiptoed to look for the next possible candidate.
 “I don’t see anyone.”

 “He should be here.”
-Kiyro glanced around trying to find the diamond shape icon around him.
+Kiyro glanced around, trying to find the diamond shaped icon around him.